bruceravel/LearningLarch/start/data.rst

 ====================

-* import from a file
-* groups
-* add scalar to a group
-* add an array to a group
-* naming things
-* output to a file

 Almost any analysis project using Larch begins with data.
 Typically, these data are stored in a file of some sort and that file is stored either on the disk of a local computer or on a server somewhere on a